choiwhn/EM-algorithm-to-train-Neural-Network/README.md

 3. Model‐assumption sensitivity:
 Since EM relies on estimating latent variables under assumed distributions, performance can degrade if those assumptions poorly reflect the true data.

+- **Conclusion**

+Hence, EM becomes infeasible beyond shallow networks in Deep Learning

+1. Explosive time complexity:

+In a shallow network with $m$ hidden units, the E-step already incurs an $O(2^m)$ cost to enumerate all possible hidden-unit configurations.
+Adding more layers multiplies these possibilities, so runtime grows explosively.

+2. Slow Convergence:

+Given its substantial time complexity, the EM algorithm becomes even less efficient when applied to deep learning.